a1247418/multiParamNewsBenchmark/README.md

 Semi-synthetic dataset based on the NY Times corpus available at UCI (Newman, 2008) and the simulation described in "Learning Representations for Counterfactual Inference"[1].

-The dataset realizes an arbitrary number of binary or parametric treatment options.
+The benchmark realizes an arbitrary number of binary or parametric treatment options.
+The covariates are based on real-world data, but the treatment assignments and outcomes are be synthetic.

 ## BEFORE RUNNING
 Before simulating the data you need to download the NY Times corpus ( https://archive.ics.uci.edu/ml/machine-learning-databases/bag-of-words/ )